MikaSchoenmakers/MikasBalatro/README.md

 ### Batman
 Gains +1 Mult for every **_non lethal_** hand played.
 Mult gain increases by +1 for every Joker with "Joker" in the name.
+_A non lethal hand is a hand that does not finish off a blind_

 ### Bomb
 Gains +15 Mult per round, starting at 15.
 Self destructs after 3 rounds.